Visiting Hermitage Farm

 My daughter and I had the privilege of taking one of their farm tours.
 We met a REALLY tall retired race horse (which the kids enjoyed feeding mints), foals from one month to three months old, and the foals’ moms.
 We enjoyed watching them run in the fields and standing up close.
 It was fun to see the foals different personalities, from enjoying the tour attention to wondering what we were all doing staring at them.
 The tours cost about $20 and are about 45-60 minutes long.
 There are occasional free, shorter tours, but they “sell out” quickly, so if you see them advertised on social media, act fast.

-Hermitage Farms offers a lot of events, year round with use of the 1830's main house, historic smokehouse, and outdoor area on their 700+ acres.
-Aside from their annual Hermitage Classic, they host weddings, corporate events, private parties, fundraisers, and even overnight stays.
+Hermitage Farms offers a lot of events, year round with use of the 1830’s main house, historic smokehouse, and outdoor area on their 700+ acres.
+They host weddings, corporate events, private parties, fundraisers, and even overnight stays.

-They are also currently working on a new farm to table restaurant in an old dairy barn on the grounds, expected to open in 2018.
-The tables will be in the existing stalls on both sides of an open concept kitchen down the center of the restaurant so you can watch them prepare your food.
-They are growing a new orchard on the grounds for the restaurant to be used by the restaurant, and they hope to have a seed to sip Bourbon experience of local distilleries at the restaurant - a mini Bourbon trail tasting in Oldham County!
+They recently opened their new farm to table restaurant, Barn 8, in an old dairy barn on the grounds.
+The tables are in the existing stalls on both sides of an open concept kitchen down the center of the restaurant so you can watch them prepare your food.
+Aside from the dining experience, visitors can also have a Bourbon experience with tastings.
+21 and over visitors can book a tour and enjoy a mini Bourbon trail tasting in Oldham County!